SheetalPatil1009/RestaurantHomePage/README.md

 - I have learned more background properties
 - I have explored positioning.

-## This project took around 2 days to complete.
+## This project took around 2 hours to complete.